russelsantos19/100-days-of-code/r1-log.md

 ### R1D56
 I spent four hours and really enjoy coding today but I had different things to do and I want to adjust my schedule.
 I fix the design and want to add some great functionality to the page.
 I learned about keyboard event handling.

+### R1D57
+I code little today and made some form-validation and function.
+I think I'm not fast enough and I want to change it.
+I'll show this project once it's finished.
+I also fix a bug.